codeunion/javascript-exercises/interacting_with_the_user/querying_the_dom/README.md

 // <p>Sign up for our email newsletter.</p>
 ```

-Search suggestion: `javascript search for elements by tag name querySelector`
+Search suggestion: `css selector to find elements by tag name`

 > Which method did you use: `querySelector()` or `querySelectorAll()`?
 What
 > happens if you use the other one?
 Try it!